ArmorDarks/grunt-gray-matter/README.md

 Path of each discovered `src` will serve as property in final JSON for extracted Gray Matter data of that `src`.

-Note, that for now few `src` sets with same `dest` are unsupported and will result in JSON containing data only from last `src` set.

 ### Options

 #### options.baseDir